trossr32/ps-flatten-folders/README.md

 Available in the [Powershell Gallery](https://www.powershellgallery.com/packages/FlattenFolders)

 ## Description
 Moves files from all sub-directories to the parent directory.
 If files with duplicate names are found then their file name will have a guid appended to make them unique.

 Unless the Force parameter is used there will be a prompt for confirmation before both the renaming of any files (if required) and the moving of any files.

 Can be run against:

 * a single directory
 * a collection of directories piped into the module.

-## Installation (from the Poweshell Gallery)
+## Installation (from the Powershell Gallery)

 ```powershell
 Install-Module FlattenFolders